 A patent due diligence checklist is a comprehensive list of tasks that should be performed during the due diligence process.
 It provides a structured approach to conducting a review of the patent portfolio and ensures that no important information is missed.
 It is an important tool that can help ensure that a company makes a well-informed decision when it comes to patents.

-1. Identifying the Patents
+1. Identify the patents

 The initial step in conducting patent due diligence is to identify the patents being investigated.
 To do this, search the United States Patent and Trademark Office (USPTO) database using a patent number.
 You may also try searching by subject matter of a given patent to uncover similar ones that might be connected.